Chemical Pesticides Building up in Frogs

 The research team selected ponds at each of these sites and collected 15 male frogs from each site.
 The species of frog collected was Pseudacris regilla, also called the Pacific chorus frog or the Pacific tree frog.
 They also collected water from each of the ponds and analyzed the water for 94 pesticides.

 The researchers found 12 different pesticides or their resulting chemical residues in the bodies of frogs taken from one or more of these sites.
-The most frequently detected pesticides within the frogs included two fungicides – pyraclostrobin and tebuconazole -and one herbicide – simazine.
+The most frequently detected pesticides within the frogs included two fungicides – pyraclostrobin and tebuconazole.
+Then there was one herbicide – simazine.

 Tebuconazole was found in all of the samples except for one.
 Its detection frequency range from 30% to 60% of samples detected.

 One of the more pervasive pesticide chemical found was DDE which is a degraded metabolite of DDT.
-As DDT was banned in 1972, this illustrated how long pesticides can continue to bioaccumulate within the species – including humans.
+As DDT was banned in 1972, this illustrated how long pesticides can continue to bioaccumulate within the body.

 In their conclusion the researchers stated the unknowns involved in the negative health effects of this bioaccumulation of pesticides in frogs: